Cuyamaca Peak: My New Favorite Hike in San Diego

 DISCLOSURE: This post may contain affiliate links.
 If you purchase after clicking one of my links, I may earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclaimer.

-For my third hike in the San Diego Six Pack of Peaks challenge, I chose to climb Cuyamaca Peak on a late Saturday afternoon to reach the summit just in time for sunset.
+For my third hike in the San Diego Six Pack of Peaks challenge, I climbed Cuyamaca Peak on a late Saturday afternoon to reach the summit just in time for sunset.
 Nestled within Cuayamca Rancho State Park, Cuyamaca Peak offers a spectacular hiking experience.
-Below, I’ve compiled everything you need to know about hiking Cuyamaca Peak, and I’ve also included a Relive video to provide you with a visual glimpse of what this hike is truly like.
+Below, I’ve compiled everything you need to know about hiking Cuyamaca Peak, I’ve also included a Relive video to provide a visual glimpse of what this hike is truly like.
 Enjoy the adventure!

 Edit in February 2024: I hiked Cuyamaca Peak in the snow!
 Click here to read all about that adventure!